-Cash and cash equivalents include balances held through current operating bank accounts and in short-term guaranteed investment certificates at major financial institutions that currently earn nominal market interest, are readily convertible into known amounts of cash, and which are subject to an insignificant risk of change in nominal value.
+Cash and cash equivalents include balances held through current operating and savings bank accounts or in short-term guaranteed investment certificates with maturities at the date of inception of less than three months.
+These instruments are held at major financial institutions and currently earn nominal market interest, are readily convertible into known amounts of cash, and which are subject to an insignificant risk of change in nominal value.